BeeFit: Fitness & Wellness

 • Track total daily protein before worrying about the source.

-• If you are consistently hitting your target, the plant-versus-animal debate becomes far less important.
+• If you consistently hit your target, the plant vs animal protein debate matters far less.

 Can a Vegan Diet Support the Same Muscle Growth as an Omnivorous Diet?